Attractive antique French floor standing mirror

 Description

-An attractive French standing floor mirror featuring an original glass with beveled edges and decorative fox elements in a painted and gilded frame adorned with shells and bows at the top.
+An attractive French standing floor mirror featuring an original mirror with beveled edges and decorative elements of foxes in a painted and gilded frame adorned with shells and bows at the top.
 This antique convex mirror retains its original glass, gilded, and panelled plates, all in excellent domestic condition.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on contemporary classic furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Lion paws and eagle heads are common motifs in Renaissance style furniture.
 Currently, many global brands recreate such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially important when searching for an elegant antique piece suitable for your interior.

 Attributes / Details